Frequently Asked Questions

 Can I visit a gym before becoming a member?

-Straight Blast Gym is a private members club however we can (and recommend), by appointment, organise a visit for you where a coach will meet you and discuss your goals and recommend a program.
+Straight Blast Gym is a private members club however we can (and recommend), by appointment, to organise a visit for you where a coach will meet you and discuss your goals and recommend a program.
 We also recommend that you take the opportunity to speak to our existing members and find out why Straight Blast Gym is the preferred MMA gym.

 What is included in the membership fee?